How to Use Parallax SDK (ParallaxAPIs) in 2026

 Parsing DataDome Challenges

 When you hit a DataDome block, you'll need to extract challenge parameters before you can generate a valid cookie.
-The SDK provides multiple ways to do this:
+The Parallax SDK provides multiple ways to do this:

-From Challenge URL (when DataDome redirects you):
+From Challenge URL (Python):

 from parallaxapis_sdk_py.datadome import DatadomeSDK